+All are invited!
+Music Scholarships are talent-based awards, open to all students regardless of major.

-Music Scholarships are talent-based awards, open to all students regardless of major, and awarded through an audition before MVNU music faculty.
-Scholarship awards range from approximately $650–$2500 for one academic year and are available for voice, piano, guitar, most wind and string instruments, percussion, organ and composition.
-Awards specifically for music majors can be as high as $3500.
-All prospective students considering music as a major are expected to audition for consideration.
+Music Scholarships are talent-based awards, open to all students regardless of major, and are awarded through an audition before MVNU music faculty.
+Scholarship awards range from approximately $650-$3,500 for one academic year and are available for voice, piano, guitar, most wind and string instruments, percussion, organ and composition.
+Each year, one or more music performance scholarships of $5,000 will be awarded to students who declare as a music major.
+All prospective students considering music as a major should audition for consideration.

-Candidates will audition in their major applied area (voice, keyboard, strings, woodwinds, brass, percussion, composition).
+- Candidates will audition in their major applied area (voice, keyboard, strings, woodwinds, brass, percussion, composition).
 Students may not audition in more than one area without prior approval by Dr. John Packard.
 If approved, separate applications and recommendation forms must be submitted for both auditions.

-Audition material does not have to be memorized.
+- Audition material does not have to be memorized.
 Copies are not needed for the judges.